 When you want to drive your practice revenue and growth forward, what do you do?
 If you’re smart – and we know you are! – you’re taking a two-sided approach.
 It’s not just about doing things right – it’s also about not doing things wrong.
-We’ve identified three potentially destructive behaviors – “revenue killers” that can cause serious problems and keep you from realizing the full impact of your improvement initiatives.
+With some help from several top industry practice management consultants, we’ve identified three potentially destructive behaviors – “revenue killers” that can cause serious problems and keep you from realizing the full impact of your improvement initiatives.

 Mistake #1: Failing to Re-Invest